lbryio/lbry.com/content/faq/youtube.md

 order: 4
 ---

-**IMPORTANT NOTE: Our sync process for new and existing users is currently experiencing issues.
-It will take anywhere from several hours to a few days to resolve.
-If you'd like to get a channel in the queue manually, please email us at hello@lbry.com.**
+**IMPORTANT NOTE: Our sync queue for existing channels may be delayed for some channels.
+If you are having issues with your channel, please email us at hello@lbry.com.
+Newly synced channels are currently backlogged and will take anywhere from a few days to a couple weeks to process.**

 LBRY offers an easy way for YouTubers to republish their content to the LBRY network, engage with LBRY users, and earn LBC.
 This program is available to new and existing LBRY users - installing or using our platform is not a prerequisite to syncing your channel.
 LBRY provides a one-click sync process that gathers your channel and video metadata (i.e. covers, thumbnails, etc.), creates a channel for you on LBRY, and publishes your videos to it.
-Creators are eligible for [monthly LBC rewards](#reward) if they have over 1k subscribers.
+Creators with over 500 subs that qualify for sync are eligible for [view rewards](/faq/view-rewards).

 To sync your existing YouTube channel to LBRY and learn more about the program, go to [lbry.com/youtube](/youtube).